syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

 ## Splitting and merge tasks dynamically

-Gantt tasks can be dynamically split into segments and merged together in the Gantt Chart.
-The tasks can be merged by simply taskbar dragging the segments together in the UI.
-Additionally, these actions can be performed in the Gantt Chart in the following three ways.
+In the Gantt Chart, tasks or segments can be dynamically split into two segments, or existing segments can be merged together.
+Tasks can be merged by simply dragging the taskbars of the segments together in the user interface (UI).
+Additionally, these actions can be performed in the Gantt Chart in the following three ways:

 ### Through context menu